 UNIT OF STUDY

-This elective unit will focus on neuropsychopharmacology as a tool for characterising brain pathways and as a treatment for brain disorders.
+This elective unit will focus on neuropsychopharmacology as a tool for characterizing brain pathways and as a treatment for brain disorders.
 Students will be introduced to basic principles of pharmacology governing drug binding and metabolism that underlie the rationale for drug design.
-Links between brain circuitry and phenomenology of anxiety, depression, psychosis and addiction will be examined to provide a rationale for chosen drug targets.
+Links between brain circuitry and phenomenology of mood disorders, psychosis and addictions will be examined to provide a rationale for chosen drug targets.
 Students will also examine the relationship between dosage, specificity and negative side effects of such drugs and how to evaluate costs and benefits of drug treatment in model scenarios.
-Drugs of abuse will be examined in detail from the level of animal models to clinical trials for suppressing addiction.
+There will be the opportunity to examine current directions in neuropharmacology research, the role of the pharmaceutical industry and potential new pathways for future drug design.

 Our courses that offer this unit of study